-Route to reduce Aim/target Area Current footprint (this year) 3 years time 6 years time 9 years time Total % reduction How Total % reduction How Total % reduction How IT equipment and services 5,000 kg CO 2 e Reduce by 25% Repair and maintain all computer equipment rather than replace.
-Reduce number of printers to a few in a central location.
-50% Change procurement policy for new equipment to only those with lower impact.
-75% Have zero emission IT online services for data storage with green supplier.
-Commit to 100% repairable and upgradable equipment.
+Route to reduce Aim/target Area Current footprint (this year) 3 years time 6 years time 9 years time Total % How Total % How Total % reduction How reduction reduction IT equipment 5,000 kg CO 2 e Reduce by 25% Repair and maintain 50% Change 75% Have zero emission and services all computer procurement IT online services equipment rather policy for new for data storage than replace. equipment to with green supplier.
+Reduce number of only those with Commit to 100% printers to a few in a lower impact. repairable and central location. upgradable equipment.